 Intisar has been dealing with the immigration affairs of my family and friends for over 15 years.
 In all these years, the numerous case that he dealt with on my behalf, never have I been on the wrong side of the decision from the relevant government authorities.
 This is due to his detailed understanding of each and every aspect of the immigration law, case file presentation skills and right advice at the right time.
 And to top all of it you get an excellent service at a cost effective rate from one of the best solicitors.
 I have already recommended him to a lot of my friends and will not hesitate to recommend anyone else who want a quality advice in these delicate matters.
 All the best and thank you very much for your help Intisar.

 Prior to 09 July 2012, the applicants were able to make an application on the basis of Private and Human Rights they had established in the UK through the course of their residence, work, having children in the UK and having strong connections with UK country.
-The applications were usually made under Article 8 of the Human Rights Act 1998.
+The Private Life Visa Applications were usually made under Article 8 of the Human Rights Act 1998.

 Following persons may apply for leave to remain under Tier 2 General: